hackersanddesigners/chatty-pub/front/docs/Chattypub.md

 }
 ```

-These messages should be unique and follow the CSS syntax, as described in the [introduction to CSS](https://github.com/hackersanddesigners/chatty-pub/blob/master/front/docs/CSS.md).
+These messages should be unique and follow the CSS syntax, as described in the [introduction to CSS](#CSS).
 If you are comfortable with CSS, you can skip to the part of the document that describes [how CSS is used in ChattyPub](https://github.com/hackersanddesigners/chatty-pub/blob/master/front/docs/CSS.md#css-in-chatty-pub).

 To apply these styles to the contents of your publication, head back to any other topic in your stream, select a message you'd like to style, and react to it with the emoji whose styles you want to apply.
 On ChattyPub, the message should be rendered with these styles.

 If you'd like to style only a part of a message, select the message in Zulip and quote and respond to it (in the 3-dot menu).
 This will produce a text in your input box on the bottom of the interface.
 Delete the parts of the quoted message that you don't want the styles applied to, and send your response.
-When you react with an emoji to your own response, the part of the message you quoted will inherit the styles defined for that emoji.
+When you react with an emoji to your own response, the part of the original message you quoted will inherit the styles defined for that emoji.

 Keep in mind that you can edit your own messages!
 So if you make a mistake (forgetting the semi-colon at the end of a statement is a common one), roll over your message and click the little pen at the top righthand side of the message.